 Above: PISCES geologist Kyla Edison descends into a lava tube on the lower slope of Mauna Loa during an EVA (Extra Vehicular Activity) as part of a simulated lunar mission led by the European Space Agency last month.
 Credit: EMMIHS-III/HI-SEAS.

-Six analog astronauts wrapped up a two-week lunar simulation mission at the Hawai‘i Space Exploration and Analog Simulation (HI-SEAS) habitat on Mauna Loa volcano last weekend, conducting research and exercises to inform the future of human settlements beyond Earth.
+Six analog astronauts wrapped up a two-week lunar simulation at the Hawai‘i Space Exploration and Analog Simulation (HI-SEAS) habitat on Mauna Loa last weekend, conducting research and exercises to help pave the way for human settlements beyond Earth.